 A mobile phone is a long-range device used for voice or data communication over a wireless network.
 In addition to the standard voice function of a cellular phone, today's "smart" phones support many additional services such as text messaging, email, access to the Internet, gaming, photos, MP3 players, and GPS.

 ITD currently has contracts with both Verizon and AT&T for voice and/or data devices.
-To order a new device or to upgrade a device, ITD's online Work Management System may be used to submit a "Telecommunications" service requests.

 - OMB Policy 514 – Personal Telephone Expenses/Cellular Devices